-Additionally, many students choose to swim several times a week at Madison pool, and adaptive PE is taught a couple times a week.
-Many of our students have the opportunity to play sports such as tennis or basketball at various times throughout the week.
-And then on at least a weekly basis students who qualify are seen by an occupational therapist / physical therapist, who works with students on a variety of functional skills, which could include tying shoes, dressing, lifting weights, or mobility.
+Students who qualify for physical or occupational therapy are often seen on a weekly basis by an occupational therapist / physical therapist, who works with students on a variety of functional skills, which could include tying shoes, dressing, lifting weights, or mobility.

-All of the classrooms in the CBT program take regular community exploration trips to many destinations, which might include a trip to a restaurant, the mall, hiking, a ferry ride, the Pacific Science Center, or many other destinations around the Seattle area.
+In a typical year (Pre-COVID), all of the classrooms in the CBT program take regular community exploration trips to many destinations, which might include a trip to a restaurant, the mall, hiking, a ferry ride, the Pacific Science Center, or many other destinations around the Seattle area.
 These trips out into the community can give students an opportunity to work on educational goals, which might include appropriate public behavior, social skills, using money, or riding public transportation.
-Frequently some kind of written assignment is incorporated into the trip, and oftentimes these trips are to destinations that are inherently educational such as a museum or exhibit.back to top
+Frequently some kind of written assignment is incorporated into the trip, and oftentimes these trips are to destinations that are inherently educational such as a museum or exhibit.

 The transition between school and work is perhaps the most significant of most people’s lives, and helping students (and parents) to manage this transition to work is part of what we do.
 It is our hope that the years our students spend at Ingraham will help them to achieve a maximum level of independence both at work and at home.
 In addition to the subjects mentioned above, which all relate to this transition in some way, we also try to effectively advise parents (and the students themselves) in issues such as housing, guardianship, adult social opportunities, and transportation.
 We have developed a transition manual and checklist for parents, and each year we have two parent transition nights where we invite representatives from agencies such as DVR and DDD to speak to parents.